In Taiwan, a group is battling fake news one conversation at a time — with a focus on seniors

 Fake News Cleaner avoids politics and takes no funding from the government or political parties.
 This is because of Taiwan's highly polarized political environment, where media outlets are often referred to by the color of the political party they back.
 Instead, the group focuses lectures on everyday topics like health and diet or economic scams.

-Hsieh's experience with her father informs how volunteers interact with their students — an approach that goes beyond showing people a fact-check claim.
-The key is to teach people to think about what they're consuming. ''What we are dealing with is not about true or false," says Tseng, the teacher. ''It's actually about family relationships and tech.''
+The key is to teach people to think about what they're consuming, and not just reading a fact-checked article. ''What we are dealing with is not about true or false,'' says Tseng, the teacher. ''It's actually about family relationships and tech.''

 At Bangkah Church, the audience watches Tseng as he lectures the audience about content farms, websites that aggregate content or generate their own articles regardless of the truth, and how these content farms make money.
 He also asks: Do the articles have bylines?
 Who wrote them?